usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 8. All communications CSP SHALL take place over a mutually authenticated encrypted session.

-### 5.4.4.
+### <a name="trustref"></a> 5.4.4.
 Trusted Referee Requirements

-The CSP MAY determine to utilize trusted referees, such as notaries, legal guardian, or some other form of certified individual that can legally vouch for and/or act on behalf of the individual.
-CSP MAY use a trusted referee for both remote and in-person processes.
+The CSP MAY use trusted referees, such as notaries, legal guardians, conservators, persons with power attorney, or some other form of certified/approved individuals that can vouch for and/or act on behalf of the individual in accordance with applicable laws, regulations, or agency policy.
+The CSP MAY allow an individual that has successfully completed identity proofing to act as a trusted referee for another individual.
+The CSP MAY use a trusted referee for both remote and in-person processes.

-In addition, antecedent in-person identity proofing MAY be allowed at IAL2.
-See [The Federal Bridge Certification Authority (FBCA) Certificate Policy (CP)](#fbcacp), Section 3.2.3.1 Authentication of Human Subscribers for Medium Assurance _and_ [FBCA Supplementary Antecedent, In-Person Definition](#fbcasup) for more details.

-In some instances, the CSP MAY allow an individual that has successfully completed identity proofing with the same CSP to act as a trusted referee for another individual.
-The CSP SHALL not accept this type of trusted referee verification at IAL3.
+The CSP SHALL establish written policy and procedures as to how a trusted referee is determined and the lifecycle by which the trusted referee retains his/her status as a valid referee, to include any restrictions, as well as any revocation and suspension requirements.

+The CSP SHALL audit all interactions with the trusted referee and the enrollee they are supporting in the proofing process.

+The trusted referee and applicant SHALL be present together for the entire proofing transaction.
+The CSP SHALL require visual evidence that both the trusted referee and applicant are participating in the proofing transaction.

+The CSP SHALL determine the minimum evidence required to bind the relationship between the trusted referee and the applicant.
+Minimum evidence may vary on a CSP by CSP basis.

+The CSP SHOULD perform re-proofing on a regular basis, with each reproofing event attempting to satisfy the requirements of [Section 4.5.1.](#normal).

-### 5.4.5.
-Considerations for Minors and People with Unique Needs
+##### Considerations for Minors
 Enrollment of minors under age 18, unable to meet the evidence requirements of identity proofing SHOULD involve a parent or legal adult guardian as a trusted referee as described in Section 5.3.4.
 Minors under age 13 require special consideration to ensure compliance with the Children's Online Privacy Protection Act of 1998, 15 USC 6501-6505 and 16 CFR Part 312.

-Other individuals may have difficulty completing the identity proofing process based on various circumstances, such as not possessing the complete set of evidence requirements at a given IAL.
-In these circumstances, the CSP SHOULD allow the applicant to be enrolled by a conservator or other person with power of attorney.

 ## 5.5.
 Binding Requirements